 - You say: “Hontoni arigatou gozaimasu.” (“Thank you so much.”)

-- Response: They might reply with a smile and “dou itashimashite”.
+- Response: they might smile and reply “dou itashimashite”.

-Cultural Note: Adding “doumo” (どうも) alone can mean “thanks” in a very casual, quick way, but it’s less common among beginners due to its informal tone.
+Cultural note: just saying “doumo” (どうも) on its own can mean “thanks” in a quick, casual way, but it’s less common among beginners because of its informal tone.

 Expressions for Specific Situations

-Japanese has unique phrases for saying “thank you” in specific contexts, reflecting the culture’s attention to detail.
-Here are some examples tailored to everyday scenarios.
+Japanese has unique phrases for saying “thank you” in specific contexts — a reflection of the culture’s attention to detail.
+Here are some examples for everyday scenarios.

 1. Thanking for a Gift